Frequently Asked Questions

 We are always looking to improve upon our program and services offered.
 In order to evaluate what areas of our program need improvement, please complete our customer service feedback survey here.

-The standard certification process takes roughly five to six months from the time you submit the online application to the time you receive a certificate.
+The standard certification process takes roughly eight to ten months from the time you submit the online application to the time you receive a certificate.
 You can expedite your application, which moves your application to the top of the list for all reviews.
 The average expedited time frame is three to four months.
 Please see the Fee Schedules for the Expedited Application Fee and more information about expediting.

 Please note that the process could be longer or shorter depending on the current number of applications in process and the timeliness of the applicant’s responses to requests for documentation.